 Seeing a need, and being an experienced graphic designer and website designer, I started Go Green Go to make a positive impact with the climate crisis and other environmental issues.

 The goal of GoGreenGo.org is to “Turn Awareness Into Action” by getting concerned individuals in contact with grassroots environmental groups in their area of Ohio that share their interests.
 On our website, we have begun to create a comprehensive online directory of Ohio grassroots environmental organizations that is searchable by county, category and keyword.
 Interested in watershed or wetlands in Summit County, for instance?
 Just search our listing!

-I’ve spent countless hours building this website and populating it with around 145 organizations so far.
+I’ve spent countless hours building this website and populating it with well over 200 organizations so far.
 Each visually pleasing listing contains a description, categories, contact information, donation links, and social media links for that organization.
 Often times, our listings are more complete than the group’s own website.